mkwiiallpro/twow7/readme.txt

 Hi
 It's Marisa
-Here's all my hosting utilities for season 7
-Thanks, and have fun
+Here's all my hosting utilities for season 7 and beyond Thanks, and have fun

+Thanks Y'all
+- Google Fonts
+- The TWOW community
+- SDL (and SDL_TTF) graphics libraries
+- The Lord Jesus Christ and anyone who doesn't distort his message

-Last updated: 2024-09-04
+Last updated: 2024-10-19